I have been blogging for around 4 years now and it’s only been in the last 2 years that I have really taken my blog seriously.

 I was able to apply for Mediavine (a full-service ad management system) and start monetising my blog.

 Are you thinking of starting a blog?
+Have you read lots of blogging for beginner’s information and still don’t know where to start?
 Or are you already blogging but don’t seem to be growing your traffic or monetising your website?

-Here are 20 things I wish I had known when I started blogging which should help you on your way…
+Here are 20 things I wish I had known when starting a blog which should help you on your way…

 1. Find your niche

 We all have several interests and I bet you want to start blogging about all of them!
 I fell into my niche of interiors as I was renovating our home at the time and decided to write about it.

 However, I was also interested in arts and crafts, books and literature and travel.
 I probably could have ended up writing about any of these things, but I decided to stick to blogging about Interiors.